Eri9898/osTicket-Installation/README.md

 </p>

 <h1>osTicket - Installation</h1>
-This lab demonstrates how to provision a Windows 10 Virtual Machine in Microsoft Azure and fully configure it as a web server hosting the osTicket ticketing system.
+This tutorial demonstrates how to provision a Windows 10 Virtual Machine in Microsoft Azure and fully configure it as a web server hosting the osTicket ticketing system.
 This includes environment hardening, dependency management, web server configuration, PHP integration, MySQL database setup, and system testing.
 <br />